-Since 2006, I have lectured and conducted research at the Department of Human Geography at the Goethe-University/Frankfurt.
-Before that, I was a visiting fellow at the Program in Agrarian Studies at Yale University and at the Moscow School of Social and Economic Sciences in Moscow.
-My PhD and habilitation were gained from the University of Erlangen-Nuremberg.
+Since 2006, I have lectured and conducted research at the Department of Human Geography at Goethe-University Frankfurt.
+Before that I was at the University of Erlangen-Nuremberg where I completed my PhD and habilitation.
+In 2003/04 I was a visiting fellow at the Program in Agrarian Studies at Yale University, and in 2000/01 I spent 18 months at the Moscow School of Social and Economic Sciences in Moscow.

 |since 2006||Professor of Economic Geography at the Department of Human Geography at the Goethe-University, Frankfurt am Main|